21 Creative Ideas For What To Include In Your Planner

 Intention of the month

-The calendar for each month has a little section for notes on the side.
+The calendar for each month in the Day Designer has a little section for notes on the side.
 That’s where I’ll include my intention for the month.
 Some intention ideas could be: productivity, clarity, joyfulness, patience, or exploration.
 It’s nice to spend some time on the monthly calendar section of a planner to set some goals and intentions for how you want to feel for the upcoming month.

 Quotes or memories of the day

 My memory fails me a lot, so it’s nice to sometimes write down memorable moments and quotes that come up throughout life.
-You can always write them in your notes app when they’re happening and transfer them over to your planner later (if you don’t have your planner on you 24/7.)
+If you don’t keep your planner on you 24/7, you can always write them in your notes app when they’re happening and transfer them over to your planner later.

 Books you plan to read / currently reading / have read